Caffeine Calculator: Know Your Daily Coffee Intake Limit

 Home Grounds’ Daily Caffeine Calculator

-The FDA recommends no more than 400 mg of caffeine daily for a healthy adult.
-Still, the precise number will vary with age, gender, body weight, and genetics.
+There are 70 to 140 mg of caffeine in an 8-oz cup of regular black coffee and the FDA recommends no more than 400 mg of caffeine daily for a healthy adult.
+This means that an average person can only have 3 to 4 cups of regular coffee per day.
+Still, the precise number of that limit will vary with age, gender, body weight, and genetics.
 While we can’t account for inherited caffeine sensitivity, this caffeine daily limit calculator offers a good idea of how much of your favorite style of coffee is healthy for you.

 You should bookmark this article if you find this caffeine overdose calculator useful.